-This student arrived with KS2 scaled scores of more than 100.
+This student arrived with level 5 in KS2 English and Maths.
 As can be seen she is making expected, good or exceptional progress in most of her subjects.
-History and Spanish have been highlighted as areas to focus on where less progress has been made.
-The current threshold column shows that, based on her current work, she is on track to achieve GCSE grades in the range 9-5 (A-C) in most subjects at the end of Year 11.
+Computing has been highlighted as an area to focus on where less progress has been made.
+The current threshold column shows that, based on her current work, she is on track to achieve GCSE grades in the range 9-6 (A-B) in most subjects at the end of Year 11.